afneville/nvim-config/README.md

 # Neovim Configuration

-Neovim is a lightweight, highly extensible **TUI** modal text editor.
-The latest versions include a lua API and LSP client, written in lua, facilitating the use of an external language server to provide completion, diagnostics and other code actions like an IDE.
-This combination of features makes it a good editor for programming in many different languages and environments.
+Neovim is a lightweight, highly extensible TUI modal text editor.
+Recent versions include a Lua API and native LSP client, again written in Lua, facilitating the use of an external language server to provide completion, diagnostics and other code actions, much like an IDE.
+This combination of features makes it a (very) good editor for working with many different languages and environments.

 ![](./screenshot.png)

-I have tried to minimise the number of installed plugins, keeping only the most essential and widely used.
-In some cases I have copied snippets of Lua directly from other configurations/plugins into mine, this is indicated wherever it occurs.
-This strategy will not entirely prevent breaking changes and this configuration will need updating semi-regularly.
-See `lua/plugins.lua`{.verbatim} for a list of installed plugins.
+I have tried to minimise the number of in use plugins, keeping only the most essential and widely used.
+I have, in places, copied snippets of Lua from other configurations/plugins into my own.
+This strategy will not prevent breaking changes entirely and my configuration will need updating somewhat regularly.

-In place of a colour scheme plugin, I am using a set of _base16_ schemes from
+In addition to a colour scheme plugin, I have included a Lua script to set the theme to one of the _base16_ schemes from
 [my theme repository](https://github.com/alexanderneville/b16-themes).
-The only theme included in this repository by default is my custom theme in the style of vs\*\*\*\*\'s default.
-To install a larger set of
-themes:
+To install these themes:

 ```{.bash org-language="sh"}
 cd utils